-Dear baby (four years later),
+Dear baby (four years after miscarriage),

 It’s been four years since I was wheeled down the hallway under obnoxious fluorescent lighting by the insensitive surgeon and the nurse with kind eyes.
 I was thankful to be put under for the procedure, like a child pinching her nose to take a dreaded bite of peas.
 (Maybe losing you wouldn’t hurt so much if they took you while I was sleeping?)
 I didn’t know another way and it seemed right.
 I was sad—under the deep blue ocean type of sad—but I was also at peace.
 I knew you were no longer there anyway.
 I had seen your still heart the day before.